wilsonsdr/alura-seven-days-code/README.md

-This repository is to save the challenges of 7 Days Code
+This repository is for storing the codes of the 7 Days Code challenges.